 Experts Do Not Recommend Sleeping with a Cell Phone Under Your Pillow

-The question of whether or not to sleep with a cell phone under your pillow is just a fragment of a much larger debate on the subject of cellphone radiation.
-Some information seems to indicate that cell phones may have an adverse effect on the brain, yet it remains unknown whether cell phone use is linked with brain tumors and/or brain cancer.
+The question of whether or not to sleep with a cell phone under your pillow is just a small part of a much larger debate on the subject of cellphone radiation.
+Some information seems to indicate that cell phones may have an adverse effect on the brain, yet it remains unknown whether cell phone use is linked with brain tumors or brain cancer.

 Still, most experts recommend a cautious approach of restricting usage to only necessary exposures.
 Sleeping with a cell phone under your pillow or next to your head is not advised due to the possibility of overexposure to potentially harmful radiation.